Discover Alameda History Icons

 Location: SE Corner of Alameda and Teller

-History: As Villa Italia declined the City opted to take action and start looking for a developer to help them imagine how a mall might one day evolve into a real downtown.
-This process eventually led the city to Continuum Partners and a remarkable public-private partnership was formed to give the property new life and once again transform the area.
+History: As Villa Italia declined the City opted to act and start looking for a developer to help imagine how a mall might evolve into a real downtown.
+This process eventually led the city to Continuum Partners and a remarkable public-private partnership was formed to give the property new life.
 From the ruins of the deteriorating Villa Italia mall arose Belmar.
-The new 22-city block downtown designed in the style of a mid-twentieth century industrial streetscape included over 50 new buildings laid out on a brand-new network of streets and sidewalks with a plaza and ice rink at its center.
+The new 22-city block downtown included over 50 new buildings laid out on a network of streets and sidewalks with a plaza and ice rink at its center.
 Today Belmar is the thriving heart of Lakewood!

 Fun Fact: Belmar was designed with sustainability in mind featuring 8,370 solar panels producing 2.3 million megawatts of energy annually and a wind farm generating 700-900 kilowatt hours of electric power per month.
 85% of the material from Villa Italia was recycled as fill material for Belmar!